-Differentiated extension approaches - better targeted attention to those with access to land, and to those with limited access to land.
-The latter are better served by homestead-focused approaches .

-Working with producer groups - cooperation of farmers in groups is required to improve drainage, but working in groups also facilitates collective actions, such as joint input purchase.

-Demand driven - leave out what farmers already know, focus on key technologies and skills, and be locally adaptive.

-Demonstrations - well defined demonstrations, providing links to other relevant issues through smaller sessions e.g. about the use of market information, improved technology, and the role of backward-forward actors.
-Thus no blanket approach trying to cover everything, but enabling discussion to identify and subsequently address farmers' practical problems.

-Local resource network - lead farmers and Resource Farmers are ahead in their access to markets; they can help other farmers by facilitating market linkages.
-Since WMGs are established organisations, they should form part of the local resource networks through which farmers can access available resources and skills.

-Sources of information - many information sources are available, but not really accessible to farmers, hence they need to become more 'farmer-friendly'.

-Better use Horizontal Learning events - promote learning through events and exchanges where farmers can learn from each other within peer groups or communities.

-Involving private sector actors and companies - for example, through actively linking farmers to market actors, demonstrations by companies, and/or training of input suppliers by the agro-input retailers network.
+- Differentiated extension approaches better targeting attention to those with access to land alongside those with limited access to land.
+The latter are better served by homestead focused approaches with similar, be it less sophisticated, key content. - Working with producer groups cooperation of farmers in groups is required to improve drainage, but it also facilitates outreach and collective action options. - Demand driven leave out what farmers already know, focus on the key technologies and skills, and be locally adaptive. - Demonstrations well defined demonstrations, providing links to other relevant issues through smaller sessions e.g. about the use of market information, improved technology, and the role of backward-forward actors.
+Thus no blanket approach trying to cover everything, but enabling discussion to address farmers' practical problems. - Local resource network lead farmers and resource farmers are ahead in their access to markets; they can help other farmers by facilitating market linkages.
+Since WMGs are more permanent organizations, they should be part of the local resource networks through which farmers can access available resources and skills. - Sources of information many information sources are available, but not really accessible to farmers, hence they need to become more 'farmer friendly'. - Better use horizontal learning events promote learning through events and exchanges where farmers can learn from each other within peer groups or communities. - Involving private sector actors and companies -for example, through actively linking farmers to market actors, demonstrations by companies, and/or training of Input Suppliers by the Agro-Input Retailers Network.